Module refinery.units.formats.archive.xtace

 class xtace (*paths, list=False, join_path=False, drop_path=False, fuzzy=0, exact=False, regex=False, path=b'path', date=b'date', pwd=b'')

-Extract files from an ACE archive.
-This unit is a path extractor which extracts data from a hierarchical structure.
-Each extracted item is emitted as a separate chunk and has attached to it a meta variable that contains its path within the source structure.
+This unit extracts items with an associated virtual path from a container.
+Each extracted item is emitted as a separate chunk and has attached to it a meta variable that contains its path within the container format.
 The positional arguments to the command are patterns that can be used to filter the extracted items by their path.
 To view only the paths of all chunks, use the listing switch:

 emit something | xtace --list